Phase 2RAG and Tool Calling·13 min read

 LIMIT 5;

-Tip: OpenAI embeddings are normalized, so cosine distance (<=>) and negative inner product (<#>) produce equivalent rankings.
+Tip: "Normalized" means every vector has been scaled to length 1, so only its direction matters.
+OpenAI's embeddings come this way.
+Because they are normalized, cosine distance (<=>) and negative inner product (<#>) produce equivalent rankings.
 Cosine distance is the safer default because it works correctly whether or not vectors are normalized.

 Querying Nearest Neighbors